Particle Physics - The Standard Model

 The fundamental interactions or forces that govern the behavior of elementary particles are:

-- The strong nuclear force which holds the nucleus together.
+- The strong nuclear force, also called the colour force, which holds the nucleus together.
 Carried by gluons

 This is the strongest of the forces but acts over a very short range of about 10-15m, which is the average diameter of a medium sized nucleus.
 This force is attractive and only applies to quarks and particles composed of quarks.